ouyangwanbin/autocomplete/README.md

 ##note

+grunt need to be installed globally for build scripts and css.

-For windows environment, karma and grunt need to be installed globally and package.json need to be modified accordingly in order to build scripts&css and unit test.
+For windows environment, karma need to be installed globally and package.json need to be modified accordingly for unit test.